MaxMLang/pytector/docs/quickstart.rst

 Quick Start Guide
 ================

-This guide will help you get started with pytector for detecting prompt injections in text.
+This guide will help you get started with pytector for detecting prompt injections in text and implementing immediate security controls for your AI applications.

 Basic Usage
 -----------